 Excess sugar adds empty calories and deprives nutrition that you need during pregnancy.

 - Leads to nutritional deficiency: Food cravings are normal during pregnancy.
-But if you crave sweets more than other foods, be careful not to overindulge, for sugars add empty calories leading to weight gain and nutrient deficiency.
+But if you crave sweets more than other foods, be careful not to overindulge, for sugars add empty calories leading to possible weight gain and nutrient deficiency.

 Tips To Reduce Sugar Consumption During Pregnancy